Vizonex/pyllparse/README.md

 # pyllparse
-A parody of library of llparse.
-Original version was written in typescript by Indutny
+A python parody of the typescript library llparse.

 I take no credit for the orginal work done by indutny and I was originally very nervous about making this python library that I made public...